Author: Nathan Kroon | Student Leader, Living Education – Charlotte, 2022-23

 Mr. Greer also instructed us to set goals that would challenge us.
 He recalled the first time that he and Mr. Weston were directors for the Living Youth Camps.
 They had discussed how they could implement ideas to keep the young campers in line.
 He explained that they had to make some difficult decisions, because they realized that keeping the teens and pre-teens obedient would have to come down to how the leadership acted.
 They started by making rules and restrictions on themselves, activity directors, and other staff, and they were initially met with some complaints.
 Hearing these, they decided to hold fast and stick with their decisions.
 At the end of that first camp, those who had made such complaints told them that it had turned out to be the best camp that they had ever been to.
 This instance further cements the importance of godly character in our leadership.

 Mr. Greer told us how Christ would act today if He had continued to exist as flesh and blood: He would continue to preach the word of God until the end.
 Just as Christ is, we must also be strong in our convictions and boundaries, and be careful not to break them.
 We will be expected to make difficult choices in our lives, and to make them with godly virtues in mind.
 Mr. Greer pointed to 1 Samuel 16:7 to emphasize that God looks in the hearts of man rather than their physical appearance.

 With these points in mind, Mr. Greer expressed to his audience that we all must pursue godly character.
 We must follow the example of Jesus Christ.
 If we do not make the choice to change our character for the better, then that change will not happen.

-Nathan Kroon is one of the Student Leaders at Living Education.
+Nathan Kroon is a Student Leader at Living Education.
 He originally hails from Washington State, and is a 4th generation Christian.
 Currently, he works at Headquarters as a Video Editor, and is the Lead Landscaper at the LivingEd dorms.
 His hobbies include playing guitar, listening to music, drawing, and watching movies.